titpetric/binary/README.md

 just a single struct with any number of nested structs, and it would linearelly decode the available data into the structs.

+## API

+API is subject to change.
+While reasonable efforts will be made to keep it as it is, there might be circumstances where APIs will need to be changed.

 ## Usage

 See [godoc page](https://godoc.org/titpetric/binary).
 Generally, it can be something like: